Surface (2022 TV series)

 Surface is an American psychological thriller television series created by Veronica West for Apple TV+.
 It stars Gugu Mbatha-Raw as Sophie Ellis, a woman suffering from extreme memory loss after a supposed suicide attempt.
 As she tries to rebuild her life, she begins to suspect that what she has been told about her past may not be true.

 The series premiered on July 29, 2022.
-In December 2022, it was renewed for a second season, which began airing on February 21, 2025.
+In December 2022, it was renewed for a second season, which aired from February 21, 2025 to April 11, 2025.

 Synopsis

-After an apparent suicide attempt in which she jumps from a San Francisco ferry, Sophie Ellis suffers from amnesia.
+After an apparent suicide attempt in which she jumps from a San Francisco ferry, Sophie Ellis has amnesia.
 She starts a new life with her husband, James, a venture capitalist, but struggles to recall the events that led to her memory loss.
 She discovers she had been having an affair with Thomas Baden, an undercover policeman, and is persuaded by Baden that James has been embezzling funds from his firm.
 However, as her memories gradually return, Sophie uncovers the truth: she herself had stolen the money and hidden it in an account under the name of Tess Caldwell.

 As Sophie’s recollections of her past life in England resurface, she orchestrates her own death.
 Adopting the identity of Tess, Sophie returns to England to uncover more about her past.